finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

      if ($s.orderBy->isEmpty(),|'',| ' ' + $format.separator + 'order by '+ $s.orderBy->processOrderBy($dbConfig, $format->indent(), $config, $extensions)->makeString(','));
      ~~~

+    This implements basic select functionality supporting where, joins and orderBy.
 Now if you run the tests from pure ide, you will see that some of the tests become green.
+The framework is set in a way that as you incrementally implement more features, more tests will start passing, instead of being ignored.
+You don't need to implement all the features before you can deploy and use the connector.

 10. **Dyna Fn Sql Gen Code**: Dyna Fns are db agnostic abstractions over sql fns.
 We will implement some commons ones here.
+For full list, look at enum DynaFunctionRegistry in this [file](https://github.com/finos/legend-engine/blob/master/legend-engine-xt-relationalStore-pure/src/main/resources/core_relational/relational/sqlQueryToString/dbExtension.pure).
 Populate the empty list in getDynaFnToSqlForSqlServer in sqlServerExtension.pure with the following

     ~~~java
     [